OUR TEAM

 Jordan Chandler

-Director of Program Operations
+Director of Program Replication

 jchandler@theliteracylab.org

-Jordan Chandler serves as the Director of Program Operations.
+Jordan Chandler serves as the Director of Program Replication.
 She joined the Literacy Lab team in 2017 after completing two years of AmeriCorps service at Stanton Elementary School in southeast Washington, DC, including one year as a Literacy Lab tutor.
 Jordan holds a Bachelor’s degree in Psychology and Spanish from the University of Virginia and is currently working toward her M.Ed. in Curriculum and Instruction with a focus on Special Education, also through the University of Virginia.

 Meredith Collie